-Scoring well on high stakes standardized exams can make a significant difference in your future.
-If you have a learning disability you may be able to gain extra-time on these tests, and The Brain Clinic can help provide the necessary documentation to do so.
+Scoring well on high-stakes standardized exams can make a significant difference in your future.
+If you have a learning disability you may be able to gain extra time on these tests, and The Brain Clinic can help provide the necessary documentation to do so.

-Dr. Thomas and his staff:
+Dr. Thomas and His Staff:

-- have dealt with over 3500 cases involving accommodations for high-stakes testing.
+- have dealt with over 3,500 cases involving accommodations for high-stakes testing.

 - have a 95% success rate in these cases when a learning disability has been adequately documented.

-- have an extremely short turn-around time.
+- have an extremely short turnaround time.
 Reports are typically available 1-2 weeks after the testing is completed and previous documentation has been submitted, compared to 3-6 weeks at most clinics.

-We do a great deal of testing for applications for extended time on high stakes exams.
+We do a great deal of evaluations for extended time on high-stakes exams.
 The requirements for applying for extended time on standardized tests are demanding and vary from one testing organization to another.
 Dr. Thomas can help determine exactly how much testing and supplemental material would be helpful for your case but it is your responsibility to find out what the specific requirements and expectations are.
 Usually, the information for extended time requirements can be found on the testing organization's web site.
-You must build a case for your request which includes extensive testing, a detailed report, as well as additional materials such as old school records, letters from doctors, tutors, family members and teachers.
+You must build a case for your request which includes extensive testing, a detailed report, as well as additional materials such as school records, letters from doctors, tutors, family members and teachers.
 The earlier you start, the better chance you have of building a strong case.
 Although Dr. Thomas has a high rate of success with these cases, there is no guarantee that your request will be granted.